 Credit Hours: 6

-Prerequisites: EDU 105 (may be taken concurrently); must be taken concurrently with EDU 310.
-An investigation into how to teach content in the inclusive elementary classroom, with an emphasis on using all seven New York State Learning Standards as the framework for instructional planning and assessment.
-Students will apply a constructivist model of learning with child-centered techniques that integrate the content areas, using hands-on learning, manipulatives, inquiry-based and meaningful learning activities at the appropriate developmental level of students.
-As a result of this course, students will be able to write unit plans and lesson plans, and make modifications for special needs learners.
-Students will be able to develop learning opportunities that incorporatebrain-based theory, multiple intelligences theory, and the specific learning styles of students.
-A variety of teaching strategies will be explored, such as: use of centers, concept development lessons, simulations, expository and inquiry approachs textbook-based lessons, and technology use.
-Fifteen hours of field experience in local elementary classrooms, to identify theory in practice, round out the learning in this course.
-(Offered every semester.)
-(6)
+An investigation into how to teach content in the inclusive elementary classroom, with an emphasis on using the Common Core State Standards (http://www.p12.nysed.gov/ciai/comon_core_standard s/) as the framework for instructional planning and assessment.
+Students will apply a constructivist model of teaching with learner-centered techniques that integrate the content areas, using hands-on learning, manipulatives, inquiry-based and meaningful learning activities at the appropriate developmental level of students.
+As a result of this course, students will be able to write learning segments and experiences and make appropriate modifications for a diverse group of learners.
+Students will be able to develop learning opportunities that incorporate brain-based theory, multiple intelligences theory, and the specific learning styles of students.
+A variety of teaching strategies will be explored, including: use of centers, inquiry and problem-based approaches, direct instruction, the use of technology, and cooperative learning.
+Fifteen hours of field experience in elementary classrooms, to identify "theory in practice," round out the learning in this course.

 Consult the Keuka College Course Catalog for additional information and to view other courses.